XOmniverse/chef-cookbook-do-spaces/README.md

 #### Optional:
 * remote_path: The remote path on the Space to sync files from/to.
 Defaults to the root directory of the space.
+* s3cfg_template: Specify a specific template to use for the s3cmd configuration instead of the one in this cookbook.
+Should generally not be necessary.

+## What is this thing doing "under the hood"?

+It's perfectly safe but a little janky.
+It basically just installs and uses s3cmd to manage your Space.